-You may purchase Ford ESP from any participating Ford and Lincoln/ Mercury and Ford of Canada dealer.
+You may purchase Ford ESP from any participating Ford and Lincoln Mercury and Ford of Canada dealer.
 There are several plans available in various time, distance and deductible combinations which can be tailored to fit your own driving needs.
 Ford ESP also offers reimbursement benefits for towing and rental coverage.
 (In Hawaii, rules vary.
 See your dealer for details.)

-When you buy Ford ESP, you receive Peace-of-Mind protection throughout the United States and Canada, provided by a network of more than 5,000 participating Ford or Lincoln/Mercury and Ford of Canada dealers.
+When you buy Ford ESP, you receive Peace-of-Mind protection throughout the United States and Canada, provided by a network of more than 5,000 participating Ford or Lincoln Mercury and Ford of Canada dealers.

 If you did not take advantage of the Ford Extended Service Plan at the time of purchasing your vehicle, you may still be eligible.
 Please contact your dealer for further information.
-Since this information is subject to change, please ask your dealer for complete details about Ford Extended Service Plan coverage options.
+Since this information is subject to change, please ask your dealer for complete details about Ford Extended Service Plan coverage options, or visit the Ford ESP website at www.ford-esp.com.